TVersity Screen Server

 - Non real-time transcoding of any bitrate video can be done on any machine, with the speed of the machine determining the time it takes to complete the transcoding.

-ATTENTION: TVersity Basic and Pro editions are intended for in-home, personal, non-commercial use only.
+ATTENTION: TVersity Free, Basic and Pro editions are intended for in-home, personal, non-commercial use only.
 A commercial license (including a developer license) is available here.